bablr-lang/language-en-regex-vm-pattern/README.md

-# @bablr/miniparser-language-nonbacktracking-js-regex
+# @bablr/language-nonbacktracking-js-regex

-This grammar defines a subset of regex that is safe to use in a nonbacktracking regex engine, in particular [@bablr/regex](https://github.com/bablr-lang/regex).
+This BABLR grammar defines a subset of regex that is safe to use in a nonbacktracking regex engine, in particular [@bablr/regex](https://github.com/bablr-lang/regex).

 ## The language